Potential analysis

-Potential analysis describes the structural examination of specific characteristics and competencies.
-Potential analyses provide information about abilities of employees, future events, methods or organizations.
-Due to that the analysis of the branch of production, the financial sphere, the research & development and the human resources is differentiated.
+Potential analysis describes the structural examination of specific characteristics and competencies of people.
+It provides information about employee abilities, future events, methods, or organizations.
+Consequently, separate branches of the field, such as production analysis, financial potential, research and development, and human resources, are differentiated.

-A company might analyze its own potential (productivity, market position) by comparing it to those of the competitors (benchmarking).
-A market can be analyzed to estimate its potential for a certain product.
-Processes can be structurally analyzed due to their optimization.
+A company may analyze its own potential in terms of productivity or market position by comparing it to competitors, known as benchmarking.
+A market can be analyzed to estimate the selling potential of a product.
+Processes can be structurally analyzed for optimizing potential.

 Quality criteria of a potential analysis

 The bases of a qualitative potential analysis are the following quality criteria that need to be fulfilled for any kind of potential analysis.